-In 1784, the six Shrewsbury parishes of Holy Cross and St Giles, Meole Brace, St Alkmond, St Chad, St Julian, and St Mary, were incorporated under a local Act of Parliament.
+In 1784, the five Shrewsbury parishes of Holy Cross & St Giles, St Alkmond, St Chad, St Julian, and St Mary, plus Meole Brace, were incorporated under a local Act of Parliament.
 The Act For the better Relief and Employment of the Poor belonging to several Parishes within the Town of Shrewsbury, and the Liberties thereof, in the County of Salop (24 Geo.3 s.2. c.15) was replaced by an amended Act in 1826 (7 Geo.4 c.141).
 The Incorporation had powers, amongst other things, to operated a House of Industry.
 To this end, in 1784 it purchased the former Shrewsbury Foundling Hospital, on what is now Ashland Road.

 Shrewsbury was the subject of an extensive report by Eden in his 1797 survey of the poor in England: